 Overall, we’re quite impressed by the service offered by FXCM.
 We’re particularly fond of the high levels of education available to clients and the useful Demo Account feature.
 Consumers looking to trade forex and CFDs across a variety of asset sectors could be well advised to register with FXCM.

-*Average Spreads: Time-weighted average spreads are derived from tradable prices at FXCM from October 1, 2019 to December 31, 2019.
+*Average Spreads: Time-weighted average spreads are derived from tradable prices at FXCM from October 1, 2019, to December 31, 2019.
 Spreads are variable and are subject to delay.
 The spread figures are for informational purposes only.
-FXCM is not liable for errors, omissions or delays or for actions relying on this information.
+FXCM is not liable for errors, omissions, or delays, or actions relying on this information.

 Traders can not use FXCM from Argentina, Bahrain, Saint Barthelemy, Belgium, Brazil, Canada, Switzerland, Colombia, Costa Rica, Cyprus, Egypt, Greece, Hong Kong, India, Iran, Israel, Japan, Kenya, Malaysia, Mexico, New Zealand, Norway, Pakistan, Philippines, Qatar, Russian Federation, Saudi Arabia, Singapore, Thailand, Turkey, Trinidad And Tobago, United Arab Emirates, United States, Iceland, Ukraine, France, Germany, Italy, Spain, Greece, Czech Republic, Denmark, Finland, Ireland, Netherlands, Norway, Poland, Portugal, Romania, Sweden, Bulgaria, Croatia, Estonia, Hungary, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Slovakia, Sierra Leone.